 Brute-force login attempts use automated scripts to exploit weak passwords and gain access to your site.
 Two-step authentication, limiting login attempts (I will show how to do it below in details), monitoring unauthorized logins, blocking IPs and using strong passwords are some of the easiest and highly effective ways to prevent brute-force attacks.
 But unfortunately, a number of WordPress website owners fail to perform these security practices whereas hackers are easily able to compromise as much as 30,000 websites in a single day using brute-force attacks.

 Malicious redirects create backdoors in WordPress installations using FTSP, SFTP, wp-admin and other protocols and injects redirection codes into the website.
 The redirects are often placed in your .htaccess file and other WP core files in encoded forms, directing the Web traffic to malicious sites.
 WordPress users can use free scanners that effectively detect malicious directs such as SiteCheck, Virus Total, Bots vs. Browsers and listening to user comments.
-I will go through some ways so you can prevent these in my WordPress Security steps further below.
+I will go through some ways so you can prevent these in my WordPress Security Checklist steps further below.

 Denial of Service

 This, perhaps the most dangerous of them all, Denial of Service (DoS) vulnerability exploits errors and bugs in the code to overwhelm the memory of website operating systems.
 Hackers have compromised millions of websites and raked millions of dollars by exploiting outdated and buggy versions of WordPress software with DoS attacks.
 Although financially motivated cybercriminals are less likely to target small companies, they tend to compromise outdated vulnerable websites in creating botnet chains to attack large businesses.

 The Ultimate WordPress Security Guide 2020 (WordPress Security Checklist)